dotnet/docs/docs/csharp/language-reference/keywords/fixed-statement.md

 The `fixed` statement prevents the garbage collector from relocating a movable variable.
 The `fixed` statement is only permitted in an [unsafe](unsafe.md) context. `Fixed` can also be used to create [fixed size buffers](../../programming-guide/unsafe-code-pointers/fixed-size-buffers.md).

 The `fixed` statement sets a pointer to a managed variable and "pins" that variable during the execution of the statement.
-Without `fixed`, pointers to movable managed variables would be of little use since garbage collection could relocate the variables unpredictably.
+Pointers to movable managed variables are useful only in a `fixed` context.
+Ouside a `fixed` context, garbage collection could relocate the variables unpredictably.
 The C# compiler only lets you assign a pointer to a managed variable in a `fixed` statement.

 [!code-csharp[Accessing fixed memory](../../../../samples/snippets/csharp/keywords/FixedKeywordExamples.cs#1)]